techidaily/site-windows11/source/_posts/unveiling-variances-microsoft-account-versus-conventional-local-login.md

 ## 2\.
 A Microsoft Account Gives You Access to Cloud Storage

  When using only a local account on Windows, you won't have access to Microsoft's cloud storage solution: OneDrive.
-And there are plenty of[good reasons why you should use OneDrive](https://www.makeuseof.com/microsoft-onedrive-personal-benefits/) .
+And there are plenty of [good reasons why you should use OneDrive](https://www.makeuseof.com/microsoft-onedrive-personal-benefits/) .

  One of the biggest advantages of using OneDrive with Windows is that it comes with a specialized folder for personal use.
 If you have files and folders you want to back up on your PC, you can simply copy and paste or drag and drop them into it.
 As long as you have an unmetered internet connection, Windows will automatically sync them to the cloud.